RajaJaganathan/JavaScript-Prototype-Makes-Me-Crying/README.md

 ##Prototype

 Yes I had enough chances to cry when ever I heard or read about prototype buzz word in javascript.
-It is completely trickly for me to grasp the whole idea of prototype pattern.
+It is completely tricky for me to grasp the whole idea of prototype pattern.
 Many times I have tried to understand about Prototype then finally my reaction will be :(

 ![alt text](https://raw.githubusercontent.com/RajaJaganathan/JavaScript-Prototype-Makes-Me-Crying/master/imgs/cry-icon.png "Prototype")